TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ## Default directories for local clusters

-YugabyteDB clusters created with the `yb-ctl` utility are created locally on the same host and simulate a distributed multi-host cluster.
+ZNbaseDB clusters created with the `yb-ctl` utility are created locally on the same host and simulate a distributed multi-host cluster.

 ### Data directory

-YugabyteDB cluster data is installed in `$HOME/yugabyte-data/`, containing the following:
+ZNbaseDB cluster data is installed in `$HOME/ZNbase-data/`, containing the following:

 ```sh
 cluster_config.json